 The County has 30 days after receiving your application to notify you if you must provide any additional materials or information before your application can be processed.

 This review ensures that your project complies with the requirements of the California Environmental Quality Act and evaluates its potential impact on the environment; additional reports/information may be required to complete this review.
 If the project does not qualify for an exemption, an Initial Study/Negative Declaration must be prepared, additional fees are required, and an additional 2-3 months should be added to estimated permit processing times.
 For projects with complex or unmitigated environmental impacts, an Environmental Impact Report may be required, additional fees are required, and an additional 6 -12 months should be added to estimated permit processing times.

 A public notice is mailed to owners of property within a 300-ft. radius of the subject property.

 4. Permit Decision

 A staff-level permit decision is required for projects located outside of a scenic corridor and involving less than 1,000 cubic yards of cut and/or fill.
-For projects outside of the scenic corridor involving over 1,000 cubic yards of cut and/or fill, public hearing by the County Zoning Hearing Officer is required.
-For projects within a scenic corridor, public hearing by the County Planning Commission is required.
+For projects outside of the scenic corridor involving over 1,000 cubic yards of cut and/or fill, a public hearing by the County Zoning Hearing Officer is required.
+For projects within a scenic corridor, a public hearing by the County Planning Commission is required.
 The boundaries of scenic corridors within the Unincorporated County are shown in Planning GIS.
-The public hearing allows the public to provide information, comments and suggestions on your project before the County makes a decision.
+The public hearing allows the public to provide information, comments, and suggestions on your project before the County makes a decision.